TABLE OF CONTENTS

 • They have a previous VA loan foreclosure that has not been fully paid back.

 Eligible VA buyers who meet one of the above criteria will be limited to some portion of the full entitlement based on their particular situation.
-That remaining entitlement can be used as the full purchase price of a home or along with a down payment that makes up the difference between the purchase price and the entitlement.
+That remaining entitlement can be used to cover the full purchase price of a home or combined with a down payment that makes up the difference between the purchase price and the entitlement.
 Understanding how much entitlement you have can help you determine whether you’re subject to VA loan limits and whether you need to make a down payment on a home.

 Find out if you qualify for a VA loan with Griffin Funding.

-VA Loan Limits in 2024
+VA Loan Limits in 2025

-What Is the Max VA Loan Amount Available?
+What Is the Maximum VA Loan Amount?

 The max VA loan amount available depends on whether the borrower has full or partial entitlement and the county in which the home to be purchased is located.
 For any home over $144,000, a borrower with full entitlement has no limit to the amount that the VA will back for their loan.
 However, the borrower will still need to work with the specific lender to determine how much financing the lender is willing to provide, which may be impacted by the VA backing.

-For those borrowers who have partial entitlement, the maximum amount that the VA will guarantee to a lender is $766,550 for most U.S. counties.
-In some high-cost counties, the max VA loan amount is $1,149,825 for those with partial entitlement.
+For those borrowers who have partial entitlement, the maximum amount that the VA will guarantee to a lender is $806,500 for most U.S. counties.
+In some high-cost counties, the max VA loan amount is $1,209,750 for those with partial entitlement.
 Borrowers should check with the VA or their mortgage broker to determine if the home they wish to purchase is in a high-value county.

 Download the Griffin Gold app today!